Spectral triples for the Sierpinski Gasket: Introduction

-0.2truecm Neither $\a$ nor $\b$ affect the pairing with K-theory.
+Neither $\a$ nor $\b$ affect the pairing with K-theory.
 However we had to tackle another difficulty concerning the Fredholm module associated with the spectral triple.
 In fact, in order to implement the deformation associated with the parameter $\a$, we had to choose the Hilbert space as the module of differential forms, making the triple (and the Fredholm module) an even one.
 To recover the pairing with odd K-theory, we have to add a further grading, obtaining a 1-graded Fredholm module, which then has the correct pairing with odd K-theory.

+We now discuss the relation with previous constructions.
+If we denote by $D_{\alpha,\beta}$ the Dirac operator on the gasket associated with the parameters $\alpha$ and $\beta$, one of the Dirac operators considered in \cite{CIS} is essentially equivalent to $D_{1,1}$, and a simple relation holds: $|D_{1,1}|^\alpha=|D_{\alpha,\alpha}|$.
+But the only deformation that is needed is that of the Dirac on the circle, namely of the first parameter, and the choice $\alpha=\beta$ is not compatible with the reconstruction of the energy, cf. Section 5.
+Moreover, we needed to construct a suitable derivation $\partial_\alpha$ on the circle in such a way that $\partial_\alpha^*\partial_\alpha=\Delta^\alpha$, $\Delta$ being the Laplacian on the circle, and then to define the deformed Dirac operator on the circle as the anti-diagonal matrix in formula \eqref{Dalpha}.
+This guarantees not only the correct spectral behavior, but also suitable commutation relations of the global Dirac $D_{\alpha,1}$ on the gasket with the elements of the algebra $\mathcal A$.

-We conclude this review of the dependence on $\a$ and $\b$ by saying that the requests concerning spectral triple properties reflect into independent bounds on the parameters, which finally give rise to a quite small fraction of the $(\b,\a)$-plane.
+We conclude this review about the dependence of our constructions on $\a$ and $\b$ by noticing that the requests concerning spectral triple properties reflect into independent bounds on the parameters, which finally give rise to a quite small fraction of the $(\b,\a)$-plane.
 The fact that this set is indeed non empty is not at all obvious, and only an analysis of a larger family of fractals and their Dirichlet forms may reveal the reasons of its non-triviality.

 We note here that our triples indeed violate one of the requests of a spectral triple as defined in \cite{Co}, since the kernel of the Dirac operator is infinite dimensional.
 However, this degeneracy of the kernel does not cause any harm in the construction, when taking the point of view of reading $|D|^{-s}$ as the functional calculus of $D$ with the function $f(t)=0$ for $t=0$ and $f(t)=|t|^{-s}$ for $t\ne0$.